Feast of Love: Harry and Esther

 Harry and his wife Esther have been married a long time.
-Harry is a patron at Bradley's cafe and often provides the younger generation with advice on love.
+He is a patron at Bradley's cafe and often provides the younger generation with advice on love.
 However, it is revealed that Harry and Esther are masking their own grief after the death of their adult son, Aaron.
 Harry reveals the nature of his son's death to Chloe, whom he and Esther grow very close to.

 Harry has also been struggling with the decision of going back to work as a professor at a university.
 In the film's conclusion, after Oscar's death, Harry and Esther offer to adopt a now widowed and pregnant Chloe, who tearfully accepts their offer.